uni-aau/health-app/README.md

 - **<u>Activity History</u>**
   - Provides a comprehensive display of saved activity tracks, including corresponding map screenshots and specific data.
   - Possibility to delete tracks completely by holding on an entry.
+- **Data Persistency** - Implements data handling through a robust backend Room database.
+- **Code Quality** - Ensures high code quality standards with the integration of Sonarcloud to measure code quality metrics.
+- **Sensors** - Utilizes a variety of sensors, such as Accelerometer and MagneticField Sensor, to enhance application functionality.
+- **Supports Internationalization** - All locales (also Toasts) are translatable.
+- **Uses ViewBinding for improved performance**
+- **Supports Darkmode**

 <p align="center">
   <img src="/assets/health_2.png" alt="Health Page">
   <img src="/assets/gps_2.png" alt="GPS Tracking">